akshitagupta15june/AR-tifacts/README.md

 ## 🔧 How we built it

-- We designed a website using **HTML, CSS, Bootstrap and JavaScript for Frontend Developemnt and Node.js for Backend.**
+- We designed a website using **HTML, CSS, Bootstrap and JavaScript for Frontend Developemnt and Node.js, Express-Multer for Backend connectivity.**

 - We used **Google Maps API** to customize the campus's map and pin the location that is useful for the users.